Police, FBI investigate shootings in Portland

 “There’s a cycle of violence here that we’re trying to break,” he said.

-Since the beginning of May, police have responded to 40 reports of shots fired, with four people killed and 14 injured in shootings, Lovell said.
+Since the beginning of May, before Sunday, police have responded to 40 reports of shots fired, with four people killed and 14 injured in shootings, Lovell said.
 There have also been 31 homicides in the city so far this year, compared with four by this time last year and three at this time in 2019, he said.

 Seven people that were shot at a vigil for a shooting victim in Gresham last month.
 The statement from Wheeler and the city council noted that there are several upcoming vigils and funerals that could be targets for more shootings.